ayiman29/Google-Drive-Automated/README.md

 This is the main script that performs the file synchronization:
 - It walks through the local directory, creates folders on Google Drive, and uploads files that are new or modified.
 - The script uses the `MediaFileUpload` method from Google API to upload files efficiently.
+- Here, it will go through the uploaded_folders.json to check whether the file has already been uploaded or not.
+Note that this comparison is happening locally, not from local to google drive.

 ### `config.json`
 Contains configuration settings such as the path to the local folder to be synced and the root folder ID on Google Drive where the files will be uploaded.